 Bjørnland is the Director of the research centre CAMP (Centre for Applied Macroeconomics and commodity Prices) at the BI Norwegian Business School and she holds a position as a scientific advisor to the Research Department of Norges Bank.
 She is elected President of the Society for Nonlinear Dynamics and Econometrics (SNDE) and she is research associate of the Centre for Applied Macroeconomic Analysis (CAMA) at the Australia National University.
 Bjørnland is on the editorial board of Studies in Nonlinear Dynamics and Econometrics and she is a guest editor for Energy Economics.

 Bjørnland has previously held positions as staff economist at the International Monetary Fund and Associate Professor at the University of Oslo.
 She has been a Visiting Scholar at UC Berkeley and UC Riverside, and has been a board member of the Swedish Fiscal Policy Council, the Financial Supervisory Authority of Norway and the Petroleum Price Board in Norway.
 She has been a member of two Commissions appointed by the Norwegian government; The Thøgersen Commission that reevaluated the fiscal rule for the take-out from the oil fund and the Mork Commission that assessed the equity portion of the Norwegian Government Pension Fund Global.

 New paper: "Is Monetary Policy Always Effective?
-Incomplete Interest Rate Pass-through in a DSGE Model" (coauthors Andrew Binning and Junior Maih) CAMP Working paper 9/2019, BI Norwegian Business School.
+Incomplete Interest Rate Pass-through in a DSGE Model" (coauthors Andrew Binning and Junior Maih) Norges Bank Working Paper 22/2019.

 New paper: "Supply flexibility in the shale patch: Facts, no fiction", CAMP Working paper 8/2019, BI Norwegian Business School.